The Low-Down on Common HIV Myths

-In our previous post we busted a few of the most common STD myths.
+In our previous post, we busted a few of the most common STD myths.
 This time around, we will be zeroing in on HIV as we reveal the truth behind some of the most common misconceptions.
-Here are the facts you need to know about Human Immunodeficiency Virus.
+Here are the facts you need to know about the Human Immunodeficiency Virus.

 Myth: My partner tested negative for HIV.
 This means we’re clear and are safe to have unprotected sex.

 An HIV test typically detects the presence of antibodies when HIV infects the body, however, it takes about three weeks for there to be enough antibodies for detection.
 To be considered HIV-free, the individual would have to another HIV test THREE months after the first test.
 In the meantime, he or she should avoid risky sexual activities until a negative result is given.